Can you describe your sustainability strategy?

 How did you come up with your 6 focus areas?
 What was the process?
 Aren’t other areas also important?

-In 2015, we conducted a stakeholder survey (with customers, consumers, suppliers, employees, the financial and scientific communities, as well as regulators) on sustainability topics based on the GRI framework and industry benchmark.
+Our most recent stakeholder survey (with customers, consumers, suppliers, employees, the financial and scientific communities, as well as regulators) on sustainability topics was conducted in 2015.
 Results from the survey provided important input to a materiality analysis conducted in 2016.
-The process, resulting in our six focus areas (Improve public health, Ensure ethical business practices, Support equal opportunity, Eliminate child labor, Reduce greenhouse gases, and Reduce waste and emissions) was directed by the Group Management Team.
+The process, resulting in our focus areas, was directed by the Group Management Team.
 Key internal stakeholders representing a wide range of departments and different operating units were involved and external expertise was consulted.
-Relevant sustainability frameworks (such as the UN Sustainable Development Goals, the UN Global Compact, the UN Guiding Principles on Business and Human Rights, and the GRI G4 framework) were consulted in the process to define the issues that are material to Swedish Match.
-Materiality was assessed on the basis of severity of issues in the global context, the Company’s actual impact, our potential to directly or indirectly influence the issue, as well as its impact on the long term viability of our business.
-We will continue our dialogue with identified stakeholders to confirm and further develop our sustainability efforts.
+Relevant sustainability frameworks were consulted in the process to define the issues that are material to Swedish Match.
+Materiality was assessed on the basis of the severity of issues in the global context, the Company’s actual impact, our potential to directly or indirectly influence the issue, as well as its impact on the long term viability of our business.

 Do you do any risk mapping or analysis?